-May form combustible dust concentrations in air if small particles are formed during processing or handling.
+May contain combustible dust concentrations in air if small particles become airborne or are formed during processing or handling.

 Precautions: Do not handle until all safety precautions have been read and understood.
-Use outdoors or in a well-ventilated area.
+Use outdoors or in a wellventilated area.
 Avoid breathing dust and wear appropriate protective equipment for respiratory, skin or eye exposures.
 Prevent dust release and accumulations to minimize hazards.
 Take off contaminated clothing and wash before reuse.
 Keep dust away from ignition sources such as heat, sparks, and flame.